July 5, 2016

 When writing a book about the digital, fast moving world, publishing an e-book seems most appropriate.
 Leanpub is a nifty little platform that allows you to write your book in markdown with a local GIT workflow and Dropbox synchronization.
 They also allow readers to chose the price they want to pay, making them an interesting mix of a publishing platform and Kickstarter.

-Communication and organizational transformation skills are difficult to learn from books, so I decided to offer 2-day seminars on the topic, which include many exercises.
-I mostly offered them as open enrollment in German so far, but am also happy to conduct them on-site.
-Contact me if you are interested.
+Communication and organizational transformation skills are difficult to learn from books, so I offer 2-day workshops , which include many exercises.

 What will happen to the ramblings now?
 37 Things started out as the procrastination project for EIP 2.
 Now that I have the 37 things out of my system, I will start rambling and writing about conversation patterns again.